MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/migration/cannot-move-mailbox-to-Exchange-2013-database.md

 - Exchange Server 2019
 search.appverid: MET150
 ---
-# "MapiExceptionCorruptData" error when moving a mailbox to an Exchange Server 2013 mailbox database
+# "MapiExceptionCorruptData" error when moving a mailbox to an Exchange Server 2013 database

 ## Symptoms